-Case 21.
+Case 27.
 Terracottas of a late period from Naucratis (p.
-8), and the Nile Delta, mainly votive or grotesque.
-A young Satyr, holding out a bunch of grapes to the boy Dionysos, may be compared with the example of the same subject mentioned above.
+9), and the Nile Delta, mainly votive or grotesque.
+Among the former is a curious figure of a goddess, seated in a hooded car drawn by two horses.
+A young Satyr, holding out a bunch of grapes to the boy Dionysos, may be compared with the example of the same subject mentioned above (Case 25).